1. What Is Pressure?

 Figure 4.
 Piezoelectric Pressure Transducer

 Sensors that include integrated circuitry, such as amplifiers, are referred to as amplified sensors.
 These types of sensors may be constructed using bridge-based, capacitive, or piezoelectric transducers.
-In the case of a bridge-based amplified sensor, the unit itself provides completion resistors and amplification necessary to measure the pressure directly with a DAQ device.
-While excitation must still be provided, the accuracy of the excitation is less important.
-The SCXI-1520 offers a solution designed for this type of sensor.
-However, you could use other NI C Series and PXI modules to measure the output of the amplified sensor when combined with a power supply to provide excitation.
+In the case of a bridge-based amplified sensor, the unit itself provides completion resistors and the amplification necessary to measure the pressure directly with a DAQ device.
+Though excitation must still be provided, the accuracy of the excitation is less important.

 Optical Pressure Sensors

-Capacitive and piezoelectric pressure transducers are generally very stable and linear, but are sensitive to high temperatures and are more complicated to set up than most pressure sensors.
-Piezoelectric sensors respond very quickly to pressure changes.
+Capacitive and piezoelectric pressure transducers are generally stable and linear, but they are sensitive to high temperatures and are more complicated to set up than most pressure sensors.
+Piezoelectric sensors respond quickly to pressure changes.
 For this reason, they are used to make rapid pressure measurements from events such as explosions.
-Because of their superior dynamic performance, these types of sensors are the least cost-effective and care must be taken to protect the sensitive crystal core.
+Because of their superior dynamic performance, piezoelectric sensors are the least cost-effective, and you must be careful to protect their sensitive crystal core.

-Bridge-based pressure sensors are by far the most common pressure sensor.
-The following section describes the necessary signal conditioning to make an effective bridge-based pressure measurement system.
-The basic signal conditioning requirements include amplification, filtering, excitation, offset nulling, and shunt calibration.
+Bridge-based pressure sensors are by far the most common pressure sensors.
+You need to consider several signal conditioning elements to make an effective bridge-based pressure measurement system.
+You may need one or more of the following:

 - Excitation to power the Wheatstone bridge circuitry